Dorcatz123/AI-Powered-Worker-Safety-Compliance-Monitoring-System/README.md

-# Schlumberger AI-Powered Worker Safety Compliance Monitoring System
+# AI-Powered Worker Safety Compliance Monitoring System

 ## Overview
 The **Schlumberger AI-Powered Worker Safety Compliance Monitoring System** is a computer vision-based solution designed to enhance workplace safety.
 It utilizes **YOLOv8** for real-time detection of Personal Protective Equipment (PPE) compliance, ensuring that workers adhere to safety regulations by identifying helmets, gloves, vests, boots, and other safety gear.